-This training is designed for teachers to successfully support students with ASD in their classrooms.
+This training is designed for teachers to successfully support students with Autism Spectrum Disorders (ASD) in their classrooms.
 The goal of the Project DATA Model is to provide a school-based program for young children with ASD and related disorders that is effective, meets the needs of its consumers (e.g., families and school personnel), is acceptable to consumers, and is sustainable.
 Therefore, this training focuses on building capacity of teachers to support preschoolers with ASD in learning to be more independent in school and community settings.
-School-readiness skills such as attention to teachers and materials, following directions, social skills and independent use of school materials are a focus of the Project DATA model and are a primary focus of this training.
+School-readiness skills such as attention to teachers and materials, following directions, social skills, and independent use of school materials are a focus of the Project DATA model and are the primary focus of this training.

 Includes 6 clock hours

 Dr. Ilene Schwartz is a professor and chair in the Area of Special Education at the University of Washington and the Director of the Haring Center for Research and Training in Education at UW.
 She earned her Ph.D. in child and developmental psychology from the University of Kansas and is a Board Certified Behavior Analyst (BCBA-D).
 Dr. Schwartz has an active research and professional training agenda with primary interests in the area of autism, inclusive education, and the sustainability of educational interventions.
 She regularly conducts trainings for early childhood professionals in the area of autism, social emotional learning, and positive behavior support.

 . . . . . . . . . . . . . . . .